stephantul/stephantul.github.io/about.md

 permalink: /about/
 ---

 Hello!
 I'm Stéphan.
 I am a Machine Learning engineer/NLP Person.
 Welcome to my personal website.
 I hope you enjoy reading it.
 If you have any questions or comments, feel free to reach out through my social channels, or via [e-mail](mailto:stephan.tul+github@gmail.com).
+None of the stuff I write is generated, although I do use models for writing checks/hints.

 ## Personal